Tony Sinclair (biologist): Research and career

 Sinclair is an ecologist and leading authority on the ecology, population dynamics and community structures of large mammals.
+He is the former Director of the Biodiversity Research Center at UBC.
 His work is of importance for the management and conservation of the environment in Africa, North America and Australia.
 He is particularly interested in the areas of predator sensitive foraging, predator–prey theory, migration and the regulation of populations.